BloomTech-Labs/community-calendar-fe/README.md

 Jest is use for snapshot, unit, and integration tests.

 The Testing-Library/React library is used to help test React components.
 It includes many utilities that simplify setting up and testing React components. '@testing-library/jest-dom' provides additional assertion methods. '@testing-library/user-event' has utilities for simulating user events such as clicking on a button.

+## Future Developers

+There are a few key considerations for the development team inheriting development of this application:

+### Custom Webpack

+[Westley Strellis](https://github.com/wstrellis) rolled a custom webpack for this project.
+If you are used to developing with `Create-React-App`, there are few nuances to how styles are imported and built.
+If you follow the file naming conventions in the [Styling](#styling) section development is straightforward.
+You can contact Westley by slack, github, or email with any questions.

+### State Management

+[Apollo Client](https://www.apollographql.com/docs/react/) is a complete state management library for React apps that use GraphQL.
+The `@apollo/react-hooks` library's tools for conducting GraphQL queries and mutations and storing fetched results from the network in a local cache are excellent.
+You never need to put the results of your `useQuery` hooks or other network requests into local state, because the Apollo Client automatically does that in their cache.
+Future queries qith `readQuery` will pull data from the local cache first, or will go back to the network if needed.

+However, Apollo Client's tools for local state management through the `useApolloClient()` hook at `cache.writeData` method are much more limited.
+They are billed as a replacement for Redux, but actually leave a lot to be desired.
+The Apollo Client local state features are [documented here](https://www.apollographql.com/docs/react/data/local-state/) and are also demonstrated in their [tutorial here](https://www.apollographql.com/docs/tutorial/local-state/).
+Our recommendation to future developers is to implement a Redux store alongside the Apollo Client for storing local state (user location, preferences, etc).

+There are several other dependencies that use of Apollo Client brought in to our project, including `apollo-cache-inmemory`, `apollo-client`, `apollo-link`, `apollo-link-context`, `apollo-link-error`, `apollo-link-http`, and `apollo-upload-client`.
+To get familiar with the Apollo stack we recommend doing their [entire official tutorial](https://www.apollographql.com/docs/tutorial) to help understand how these pieces work together.

+### Forms

+[react-hook-form](https://react-hook-form.com/get-started) was our library of choice for managing form state and validation.
+It works alongside [Yup](https://github.com/jquense/yup) in a similar fashion to Formik, but give you some more flexibility and control over your submitter, handler, and error methods.

 ## Contributing